Kartiki Gonsalves

 Kartiki Gonsalves (born 2 November 1986) is an Indian director and producer.
-In 2023, she won the Best Documentary Short Subject at the 95th Academy Awards for The Elephant Whisperers.
+In 2023, she won the Best Documentary Short at the 95th Academy Awards for The Elephant Whisperers.
 She is also one of the first women chosen as a Sony Alpha Artisan of Imagery in India and also associated with brands like Peak Design, Swarovski Optik Nature Explorer 2021.

 Early life and education

 Kartiki is the younger daughter of Timothy A. Gonsalves and Priscilla Tapley Gonsalves, who is from Binghamton, New York.
 She has one older sister, Danica Gonsalves.

 She grew up in Ooty, within the Nilgiri Biosphere reserve in the Nilgiris district of Tamil Nadu.

 She studied at the Dr G R Damodaran College of Science in Coimbatore and graduated in 2007, before continuing her studies, focusing on photography at Light & Life Academy, Ooty.